dajale423/raKLette/README.md

 # KL

-bayesian_linear_to_logistic.ipynb is the bayesian logistic model multinom_logistic.ipynb is the bayeisan multinomial logistic model
+bayesian_linear_to_logistic.ipynb is the bayesian logistic model \n multinom_logistic.ipynb is the bayeisan multinomial logistic model